Beverly Hills Magazine Article – November 2005

 Self-Defense is an art form as old as man himself.
 It’s an instinct that bridges race, creed, color and religion.
 It can be a highly evolved form of art or a brawlers adrenalin filled rampage.

 Many people have recently become interested in the NHB (No Holds Barred) style of sport fighting made popular by programs such as the Ultimate Fighting Championships and the PRIDE Fighting Circuit.
 These programs where designed to test the skill and effectiveness of many martial art forms as applied to real life situations.
 This is the ART of self-defense in its truest nature.

 As ALL these competitors learn, no matter what style you utilize, the effectiveness of true self-defense is measured by your abilities in both standing and ground defense skills.
 The most famous and respected NHB Champion, Royce Gracie, has been teaching his family’s unique form of Jiu Jitsu in California for over a decade.
-One of Royce’s schools is located right here in Moreno Valley!
+One of Royce’s schools is located right here in Beverly Hills!

-Royce comes to Moreno Valley on a regular basis to educate those that are interested in what many feel is the most effective form of self-defense.
+Royce comes to Beverly Hills on a regular basis to educate those that are interested in what many feel is the most effective form of self-defense.
 With local educator, Sam Marcellini also incorporating Shorin Kung Fu, Chinese Boxing and an Assult Prevention program for Women, this school is fast becoming the premier martial arts training facility in the IE.

 INTERVIEW: with SAM MARCELLINI

 Q: In your opinion what is missing in today’s Martial Arts Schools or the self-defense programs available to our society?